maelstrom-software/maelstrom/website/content/blog/why-maelstrom/index.md

 We believe that a developer should be able to run their tests quickly.

-When a developer is waiting for tests to run, they're not doing productive work -- namely writing code.
+When a developer is waiting for tests to run, they're not doing productive work --- namely, writing code.
 On top of that, if tests take too long to run, the developer's mind starts to wander.
 They context switch to some other task and lose their state of flow.

-If running tests take too long, then it will begin to feel like a chore.
+If running tests take too long, then running them will begin to feel like a chore.
 A developer might stop running them as often, or they may choose to only run a small subset of them regularly.
-Either of these behaviors can lead to a developer discovering defects late in the developer process.
+Either of these behaviors can lead to a developer discovering defects late in the development process.
 Defects are much easier and cheaper to correct when discovered immediately.
 The longer they persist, the harder and more expensive they are to fix.

-Even speeding up test running from one minute to ten or fifteen seconds can have a huge impact on a developer's behavior.
-With a fast test-running setup, a developer can run their tests scores of times during a day, catch defects immediately, and do so without losing interest and getting distracted.
+Even speeding up test running from one minute to fifteen seconds can have a huge impact on a developer's behavior.
+With a fast test-running setup, a developer can run their tests scores of times during a day, catch defects immediately, and do so without losing interest or getting distracted.

 ### Accessible

 We believe that a developer should be able to run any test at any time, right from their local development environment.

 We've noticed a disturbing trend where many tests can only be run in CI.
-The implication of this behavior are that instead of running those tests many times throughout the day, developers only run them occasionally, most as little as a few times a week.
-These developers often complete hours or days of work only to find out in CI that they have to start over with a new design.
+The implication of this behavior is that instead of running those tests many times throughout the day, a developer only runs them occasionally, maybe as little as a few times a week.
+A developer often completes hours or days of work only to find out in CI that they have to start over with a new design.

-Additionally, it can be hard to reproduce and fix a failure that was seen in CI.
-Sometimes a developer will resort to repeatedly submitting speculative change to CI just to kick off new runs of the tests.
+Additionally, it can be hard to diagnose and fix a failure that was seen in CI, as it may not be reproducible locally.
+A developer may have to resort to repeatedly submitting speculative change to CI just to kick off new runs of the tests.

-When a developer can simply and habitually run all of their tests, in exactly the same environment that CI does, right from their local machine, it dramatically decreases the time they spend on root-cause-analysis, bug fixing, or redesign.
+When a developer can simply and habitually run all of their tests, in exactly the same environment that CI does, right from their local machine, it dramatically decreases the time they spend on root-cause analysis, bug fixing, or redesign.

 ### Reliable

 We believe that tests should be reliable.

 It seems obvious that we should make our tests as reliable as possible.
 However, there are some sources of unreliability that seem to go under-acknowledged.

 The first source of unreliability is the reliance of the test on the execution environment.
-A test may have a dependency on a certain file or piece of software that is installed on the machine that runs the test.
+A test may have a dependency on a certain file or piece of software that is installed on the test-running machine.
 If that software is upgraded, or if the depended-upon file is changed, the test may suddenly break.

 The second source of unreliability is test-to-test interactions.
-A test may leave around artifacts --- in the process's memory, files stored on disk, or data stored in network services --- that affect the test run afterwards.
-If the tests are run in a different order, or if the first test is changed, then a test may fail and diagnosing that failure may be incredibly difficult.
+A test may leave around artifacts --- in the process's memory, files stored on disk, or data stored in network services --- that affect tests that are run afterwards.
+If the tests are run in a different order, or if the first test is changed, then a later test may fail in an unexpected way.
+Diagnosing that failure may be incredibly difficult.

 These instances of "action at a distance" can be confusing to understand and frustrating to debug.

 ### What We've Built

-Maelstrom is a framework that addresses these problems, and it consists of three parts.
+Maelstrom is a framework that addresses these problems.
+It follows three guiding principles.

 First, we provide a way to specify the dependencies of every test.
 These dependencies include any external software, devices, and files the test expects to be installed on the system, as well as any shared network resources the test relies on.

+These dependencies are "opt-in": very few dependencies are provided by default.
+This ensure that the set of dependencies stays small and also that the developer understands what's going on with their tests.

-Second, we run every test in its own isolated environment that includes only the tests's enumerated dependencies.
-This is an extension of the best practice of running every test in its own fixture, where the fixture is taken to include the whole file system, system resources, etc. We've written our own extremely lightweight container runtime to implement this feature, which means that there is very little overhead compared to running every test in its own procces.
+Second, we run every test in its own isolated environment that includes only the test's enumerated dependencies.
+This is an extension of the best practice of running every test in its own fixture.
+Here, the fixture is taken to include the whole file system, system resources, etc. We've written our own extremely lightweight container runtime to implement this feature, which means that there is very little overhead compared to running every test in its own process.

 Third, we provide a mechanism to build a cluster of tests runners, so developers can either run tests locally on their machines, or in parallel on an